Why and what do we study?

 If you ever felt excited about travelling someplace, you have a good comparison to what it should feel like to study at a university.
 You want to go somewhere, learn something that you look forward to.
 It might happen things underway or you might have to change plans, but nonetheless, studying is a path of exploration and discovery.

 Unfortunately, it seems common in the United States that many begin college as decided upon by their parents and peers, and that many also drop-out and thus never reach their destination.
-In Sweden, it's simply a battle of having good grades enough to be accepted.
+In Sweden, it's simply a battle of having good grades enough to be accepted, since our education for the most part is tuition free.
 The more people that apply, the higher grades needed to compete about available seats.

 I waited with my university studies until I felt motivated and inspired.
 And most of, until I felt a reason to learn more.
-By working first as a regular employee at a couple of different jobs, I got to see firsthand what that is like ,and what I needed to know to be able to do the same, or something different.
+By working first as a regular employee at a couple of different jobs, I got to see first hand what that was like, and what I needed to know to be able to do the same, or something different.
+Like becoming a good leader.

 After working as a copywriter in advertising for about five years, both as employed and as a freelancer, I felt curious about leadership, organizational culture and communication through hierarchies.
 Why did my bosses and colleagues behave the way they did?
 And why did I?